eliath/dotfiles/Readme.md

 # emc dotfiles

-Before cloning this repo you likely need to setup ssh keys for the new computer.
 Not going to list instructions for mapping caps to esc, setting up desktop env, etc.

+Setup an SSH key for the new computer, add the SSH key to github, and clone the repo into your home directory.

 Once ready, use ./install